mozilla/bigquery-etl/docs/reference/external_sharing.md

   dataset whose name ends with `_external`, matching the repo convention for externally-sourced datasets (e.g. `acoustic_external`).
-- **No tables or views.** A subscription links a read-only dataset, so the dataset directory must not define any `query.sql` or `view.sql`.
+- **No tables or views.** A subscription links a read-only dataset, so the dataset directory must not define any table/view artifact (`query.sql`, `query.py`, `view.sql`, `materialized_view.sql`, `script.sql`, `init.sql`).
 Build derived tables or views in a separate dataset that reads from the linked one.
-- **`workgroup:` readers only.** Every reader must be a `workgroup:<namespace>/<group>` identity (a Mozilla-managed workgroup, e.g. `workgroup:mozilla-confidential/data-viewers`).
-  Access is scoped by workgroup membership and revoked by removing the workgroup from `readers`.
+- **Access via `workgroup_access`.** Read access to the linked dataset is granted through the dataset's normal `workgroup_access` block (typically `roles/bigquery.dataViewer` for a Mozilla workgroup), not a subscription-specific field.
+Terraform applies it to the linked dataset; scope is controlled by workgroup membership.
 - **Valid resource IDs.** `data_exchange_id` and `listing_id` must contain only letters, numbers and underscores (validated at parse time so a bad value fails fast rather than at `terraform apply`).